You Gotta Know These Asian Rivers

 - The Indus is the chief river of Pakistan and the source of the name of India.
 It rises in Tibet and flows 1,800 miles to a delta on the Arabian Sea southeast of Karachi.
 The five major tributaries of the Indus — the Jhelum, Chenab, Ravi, Beas, and Sutlej Rivers — are the source of the name of the Punjab region, which is Persian for “land of the five rivers.”
 The Indus is the cradle of the Indus Valley Civilization, one of the world’s earliest urban areas, whose main cities were Mohenjo-Daro and Harappa.

 - The Jordan River rises in Syria from springs near Mount Hermon.
 It flows south to Lake Merom, through the Sea of Galilee, and into the Dead Sea, which is 1,300 feet below sea level.
 The river forms the nation of Jordan’s boundary with the West Bank and northern Israel.
-In the New Testament, the river was the site of the baptism of John the Baptist.
+In the New Testament, the river was the site of the baptism of Jesus by John the Baptist.
 In modern times, about 80% of its water is diverted for human use, a figure that has led to the shrinking of the Dead Sea and serious contention among bordering nations.

 This article was contributed by former NAQT writer Raj Dhuwalia.